RenaSchott/Project3-Battleship/README.md

 ![]()
 ![]()

-Being interested in different games, this Python challenge was an interestint experience.
-This game should be fun if the user likes those kind of games.
+Being interested in different games, this Python challenge was an interesting experience.
+The game should be fun for all user liking those kind of games.

 View the live project here: <>